jeffpar/mandelbot/README.md

 ##### Step 7: Fire up your web browser and visit [http://localhost:4000](http://localhost:4000/).

 In a perfect world, the above steps would be sufficient.
 Unfortunately, I ran into several problems along the way.
 Those were resolved by:

 - Updating Xcode to the latest version
 - Running `xcode-select --install` from a Terminal window

-Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file should prevent production-only features (e.g., Google Analytics) from being included in the generated files.
+Ordinarily, the Jekyll server could be started with a simple `bundle exec jekyll serve`, but including the [_developer.yml](_developer.yml) configuration file prevents production-only features (e.g., Google Analytics) from being included in the generated files.

 Inspiration